 Every ten years or so, the American market rediscovers the compact economy car.
 This “discovery” is inevitably treated as a revelation, as is the idea that a small car might not be a sluggardly automotive hair shirt.
 Our younger readers may therefore be surprised to know that the idea of a small, luxurious economy car goes back at least to this primordial American compact: the original Nash Rambler.
 This week, the story of the 1950–1963 Rambler and Rambler American.

 It’s important that we qualify any statement about the “original” Rambler by referring to “the original Nash Rambler,” for the Nash compact was not the first car to bear that name.
 The Thomas B. Jeffery Company of Chicago, Illinois, built the first prototype Rambler automobile in 1897.
 Jeffery was a former bicycle manufacturer who took a fancy to the idea of the automobile, still a radical idea in the Gay Nineties.
-Jeffery built bicycles under the Rambler trade name, but did not apply that name to a production automobile until 1902.
+Jeffery built bicycles using the Rambler trademark, but did not apply that name to a production automobile until 1902.
 By that time, the company had moved to a new headquarters in Kenosha, Wisconsin.

 The Rambler automobile was neither particularly small nor very cheap.
 Its low-line models were around the price of an early Cadillac, while the most expensive model was $2,500, a great deal of money for the time.
 The early Rambler did feature two novelties that would later become commonplace: a front-mounted engine and a steering wheel rather than the more customary tiller.
 The car sold reasonably well in a fledgling market.

 Thomas Jeffery died in the spring of 1910 and his son Charles assumed the presidency of the company.
 Charles Jeffery took the company public for the first time and grew its business significantly.
 In 1914, he decided to abandon the familiar Rambler name and re-brand the company’s automobile the Jeffery.